alexanderduerk/SDAM-L1000/README_AD.md

 TODO ADD EXPLANATION FOR sh TEST INSTEAD OF PS1 TEST
 The deleteOne function allows the deletion of a whole row by giving an id.
 The updateOne function is exactly done as provided in the lecture it will update a given cell based on a column name and the entry id.
 The search function needed to be adapted from the prvided code within the lecture.
 In the lecture we used the searcharchgs.js file to convert json args to proper sql statements and allow for operators.
 This was mainly adopted, as well as the static async implementation of the search.
+Changes were made to search the database for text specific args like contains, startswith and endswith.
+In those cases the value is already escaped and therefore the triplet.val could be used directly.